-<filer2></filer2> (RSX-11M-PLUS systems only.)
-Assigned the second error-code word returne See the description of 2.6.16) for more inform e (Section
+<FILER2> (RSX-11M-PLUS systems only.)
+Assigned the second error-code word returned by the FMS-related commands.
+See the description of the .FORM directive (Section 2.6.16) for more information.

 - <FORATT> Assigned the octal value of the file attributes that were used to open the data files. - <MEMSIZ> Assigned the value of the current system memory size in K words (K is 1024 decimal). - <SPACE> Assigned the number, in octal, of free bytes in the internal symbol table for Indirect.
 The number does not reflect the amount of space that could be gained by the automatic extension of the Indirect task. - <STRLEN> Assigned the length, in octal, of the string entered in response to the last .ASKS directive or the string tested by the last .TEST directive.
 The symbol is also set when a command file is invoked (<STRLEN> contains the octal number of variables used in the command line) and as the result of a .PARSE statement (<STRLEN> contains the octal number of substrings produced by the directive). - <SYMTYP> Assigned the numeric code for the type of symbol tested with a .TEST directive.
 The symbol types have the following code numbers: